alchemix-finance/v2-foundry/src/scripts/eip7702/README.md

 # Alchemix EIP-7702 Compatibility Upgrade Scripts

-This repository contains scripts for upgrading the Alchemix protocol contracts to be compatible with [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702).
+Scripts for upgrading the Alchemix protocol contracts to be compatible with [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702).
 The upgrade involves deploying new implementation contracts and updating various protocol components.

-`Note`: Scripts are currently for ethereum mainnet and and mainnet forks.
-This may me uppdated to include other relevant networks.
+`Note`: Scripts are currently for ethereum mainnet and mainnet forks.
+This may me updated to include other relevant networks.

 ## Overview